i11g/Unit-Testing/README.md

 * [License](#license)

 ## General Information
-The repo contains a number of tests using nUnit, Mocca, qUnit and focus on:
+The repo contains a number of tests using NUnit, Mocca, Chai, QUnit and focus on:
-- Unit Testing
+- Unit Testing;
-- Working with fundamental concepts of automated testing
+- Working with fundamental concepts of automated testing;

 ## Technologies Used
 - C #, .Net - version 8.0
+- NUnit;
-- nUnit;
+- Mocka, Chai
--
+- QUnit

 ## Acknowledgements